Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

 \section{Methodology}

-This study focuses on short-text patient feedback, specifically in small datasets, where traditional topic modeling techniques often face challenges.
-We apply keyword filtering to identify complaint-related feedback using a curated lexicon, ensuring a focused analysis on patient grievances.
-Simultaneously, topic modeling is employed to extract dominant themes, providing insights into both complaints and general concerns.

-As our dataset consists of short-text feedback, GSDMM is used as the baseline for short-text topic modeling, while LDA is included as a reference for long-text topic modeling.
-These models are compared with BERTopic and kBERT, which leverage transformer-based embeddings to enhance topic coherence in small short-text datasets.
+This study analyzes short-text patient feedback using keyword filtering and unsupervised topic modeling.
+GSDMM serves as the baseline for short-text modeling, while LDA provides a long-text reference.
+We also implement BERTopic and kBERT, which leverage transformer-based embeddings to enhance coherence.